angusryan/AID/README.md

 # AID
 Artificially Intelligent Drone (AID) designed to be able to analyse an environment through the use of collected data and suggest a calculated response

-DRONEDEVELOP
+FLIGHTPATH
+-switched to python
+-allows running of text files
+-allows terminal input to send commands to drone